ClusterHQ/flocker/docs/gettinginvolved/infrastructure/documentation.rst

 `````````````
 It is configured to allow static website hosting, with an index document of ``index.html``.

-It has the following bucket policy configured
+To allow CloudFront to access the bucket, it has the following bucket policy configured:

 .. code:: json